pauloromeira/docker-minidlna/README.md

 ## MiniDLNA

-MiniDLNA is a simple media server software, with the aim of being fully compliant with DLNA/UPnP-AV clients.
+[MiniDLNA](https://sourceforge.net/projects/minidlna/) (renamed as ReadyMedia) is a simple media server software, with the aim of being fully compliant with DLNA/UPnP-AV clients.

-## MiniDLNA Docker Images
+## MiniDLNA Docker Image

 This image is based on Alpine Linux.

-### Usage
+## Usage

 Example: